 One of my favorite mini vacations is wandering the Upper Peninsula with my sea kayak on top of my Jeep, looking for intriguing waters to paddle.
 I take the kayak because it allows me to explore the bays and inlets of Lake Superior with ease and safety, and also inland lakes.
 A favorite destination is Beaver Lake in the Pictured Rocks National Lakeshore Park between Munising and Grand Marais.
 The access is at Beaver Lake Campgrounds.
 From there you can spend a day exploring the lake, or you can paddle to Lake Superior via Beaver Creek.
 You're going to have to get out of the canoe/kayak and pull the boat at some point, as the creek is shallow.
-For more information on this destination and others, check out my book, the Paddler's Guide to Michigan, below.
+For more information on this destination and others, check out my book, the Paddler's Guide to Michigan, The Countryman Press.

 Tuesday, June 17, 2014